fusion-energy/paramak/README.md

 simple shape construction and visualisation.
 However here is a quick example of a RotateStraightShape.

-After importing the class the user then sets the points.
-By default, points should be a list of (x,z) points.
+After importing the class the user then sets the points, by default, points should be a list of (x,z) coordinates.
 In this case the points are connected with straight lines.

 ```python
 import paramak